benchmark-urbanism/cityseer-api/docs/attribution.md

+---
+prev: false
+next: false
+---

-Attribution is required.
+Attribution with a link to the documentation website is required.

-Imagery or data outputs of any form should clearly display the `cityseer` logo (take your pick from below) and a link to the documentation website.
+Visual outputs (plots, maps, etc.) should legibly display one of the following `cityseer` logos:

 <img src="./images/logos/cityseer_logo_white.png" alt="cityseer white logo" class="centre" style="max-width:500px;">